The Ultimate Guide To SBA Community Advantage Loans

 What Is The Small Business Administration?

 The Small Business Administration offers loads of resources for small business owners, including training and educational materials.
 The SBA also provides business owners with low-interest funding through its SBA loan programs.

 The SBA does not provide funding directly to small businesses.
 Instead, the SBA has created a framework and standards that enable banks, credit unions, and nonprofits to act as intermediary lenders and provide low-interest loans with flexible terms for business owners.
 Because these loans are backed by the SBA, there is less risk for the lender, so it can feel confident in loaning money to startups and established small businesses.

 What Is The SBA Community Advantage Loan Program?

-This small-scale project from the SBA will expire on March 31, 2020, after which businesses will have to consider one of the Administration’s other loan programs, such as the 7(a) program.
+This small-scale project from the SBA will expire on September 30, 2024, after which businesses will have to consider one of the Administration’s other loan programs, such as the 7(a) program.

 Community Advantage VS Standard 7(a) Loans